 The County's organizational vision calls for employees to do the right thing for the customer and community every time.
 To meet that challenge, a collaborative approach across all agencies is essential.
-Communication and coordination of services are greatly enhanced by organizing into four functional teams: Community Development, General Government, Wellbeing, and Safe & Secure Community (Emergency Response and Judicial Services).
-The agencies within each team work together to identify savings from efficiencies and items that must be incorporated into the budget to maintain current service levels.
-The teams' recommendations are forwarded to the CXO for consideration in the proposed budget.
+Communication and coordination of services are greatly enhanced by organizing into four functional teams: Mobility, Economic Growth & Resiliency, Government Operations, Performance & Innovation, Health, Wellbeing & Environmental Sustainability, and Safe & Secure Community.